Loop3D/LoopStructural/docs/source/user_guide/interpolation_options.rst

     \phi_3 = a + bx_3 + cy_3 + dz_3 \\
     \end{split}

+The shape functions can be used to incorporate geological observations into the approximation by determining the tetrahedron that a data point is inside.
+The constraint type can then be represented as a linear equation for these vertices and the shape parameter of the tetrahedron.

 A regularisation constraint is used to solve the implicit system.
 The constant gradient regularisation minimises the difference in the gradient between neighbouring tetrahdron.
 The regularisation constraint was first presented by Tobias Frank et al., 2007 in Computers and Geoscience.
 The same method has been extended by Guillaume Caumon et al., in 2013.

-The interpolant is assembled by combining all of the observations of the gradient,
+The regularisation term is added by adding the following constraint for every pair of neighbouring tetrahedrons in the mesh.

+.. math:: \nabla\phi_{T1} - \nabla\phi_{T2} = 0

 Additional parameters can be specified to the interpolator including:
-  .. list-table:: Surfe parameters
+  .. list-table:: Piecewise Linear Interpolator (PLI)
       :widths: 25 75
       :header-rows: 1

       * - Parameter
         - Options
       * - cpw
-        -
+        - Weighting of the control points default = 1.0
       * - npw
-        -
+        - Weighting of gradient norm control points default = 1.0
       * - gpw
-        -
+        - Weighting of gradient control points default = 1.0
       * - ipw
-        - integer
+        - weighting of interface constraints default = 1.0
       * - regularisation
-        -
+        - weighting of the regularisation constraint default = 1.0
-      * - operators
+      * - cgw
-        -
+        - weighting of the constant gradient regularisation